-Fix to front forks (BUT to be kept away from heat source)
+Fix to front forks between the upper and lower tripple Clamps only (BUT to be kept away from heat source)

 NOTE: Fixing brackets will be required.
 Brackets can be purchased from the race office at $15 each.

 Transmitters are the rider’s responsibility and must be returned to the race office at the end of racing.
-If not returned on the day, the rider must return the transponder to MWA in Maylands as soon as possible in business hours and a late fee of $50 will be incurred.
+If not returned on the day, the rider must return the transponder to MWA in Maylands with in 7 days in business hours and a late fee of $50 will be incurred or replacement cost.

 Any loss of or damage to a timing transmitter is the responsibility of the competitor.

 Determined as per Sup Regs.
 Please make yourself familiar with your grid position for each race.

 Row numbers are indicated on the grid sheets and also row markers are placed on the side of the race track as you line up for your race start.

 For 2021 Solos are 3 per row echelon style.

 Grid Positions will be posted on the notice board in the pit area after qualifying.